-In the middle term, $U_a(E[X|B])$ captures anticipatory utility.
-It is a function of the patient's Bayesian posterior expectation of X.12 A patient may feel miserable knowing that he will become ill.
-Anticipating this, he may want to avoid a too revelatory test about his health condition.
-The patient is thus averse to fluctuations in E[X|B].
-Accordingly, we assume U_a as increasing, continuous and concave.13
+In the middle term, $U_a(E[X \mid B])$ captures anticipatory utility.
+It is a function of the patient's Bayesian posterior expectation of X.12 A patient may feel miserable knowing that the patient will become ill.
+Anticipating this, the patient may want to avoid a too revelatory test about the patient's health condition.
+The patient is thus averse to fluctuations in $E[X \mid B]$.
+Accordingly, we assume U_a as increasing, continuous, and concave.13